 The Maternity Practices in Infant Nutrition and Care (mPINC) national survey is administered by the Centers for Disease Control and Prevention (CDC) to all hospitals to gauge their use of practices that have been shown to increase the chances of meeting national quality of care standards for perinatal care.
-Community Hospital Anderson ranked in the 99th percentile of all hospitals across the nation in that survey.
+In this survey Community Hospital Anderson is at 100%, while the average score for Indiana is 76% and the national survey average of all hospitals across the nation is 75%.

 New Generations Birth Place also recently received a renewal for the prestigious Baby-Friendly designation by the World Health Organization (WHO) and United Nations Children’s Fund (UNICEF).
 Only four hospitals in the state of Indiana have earned this recognition, which honors hospitals for their extra efforts in the education and promotion of breastfeeding.

 Community Anderson is committed to promoting breastfeeding and providing support for mothers who choose to breastfeed their babies.
 In addition to offering a prenatal breastfeeding class and breastfeeding support group, Community Anderson has board certified lactation consultants on staff, and all nurses have been trained in breastfeeding support.
 They have also implemented many processes such as babies rooming in with mothers which have been shown to help increase breastfeeding success.